Import skills, libraries and jobs

 2. Follow the instructions in the sheet How to use this file.

-3. Fill in the information in the second sheet (Libraries, Skills, Jobs, Jobs-Skills, Users-Jobs or Users-Skills).
+3. Fill in the information in the second sheet (Libraries, Skills, Jobs, Jobs-Skills, Users-Jobs, Users-Skills or Training-Skills).

 4. Generate the updated CSV file.